Futon: Western-style futons

-In the 1980s, futons became fashionable in North America.
+In the mid-1970s, futons became fashionable in North America.
 The construction method was similar to that of contemporary Japanese futons: cotton batting, covered in cotton ticking and held in place with hand-sewn tufting (through-thickness stitches).
 This was also the structure that had been used in the United States' 1940-1941 Cotton Mattress Program, designed to use excess cotton production by subsidizing materials for people to make their own cotton mattresses.

 However, Western-style futons, which typically resemble low, wooden sofa beds, differ considerably from their Japanese counterparts.
 They often have the dimensions of standard western mattresses, and are too thick to fold double and stow easily in a cupboard.
 They are often set up and stored on a slatted frame, which avoids having to move them to air regularly, especially in the dry indoor air of a centrally-heated house (most Japanese homes were not traditionally centrally-heated).